 These tables are created when you install MySQL in your deployment, but are not populated by default with data.
 WHD requires this data because the Due Date and First Call Resolution qualifier logic is implemented from within the database.
 If the database is missing time zone data, these qualifiers do not work properly.

 When you install your MySQL database, be sure to manually populate these system tables with time zone data.
-See the MySQL website and follow the instructions for MySQL Server time zone support.
+See the MySQL website at www.mysql.com and follow the instructions for MySQL Server time zone support.

 You can check the system tables by executing the following query: